paulosjd/aurnapi/readme.md

 A REST API which serves hourly air quality data measurements from sites within the UK's automatic monitoring network.

-The project uses the Python framework Flask with the Flask-SQLAlchemy extension to serve JSON data in response to HTTP requests.
+The project was created for the webiste www.air-aware.com and the Python framework Flask along with the Flask-SQLAlchemy extension are used to serve JSON data in response to HTTP requests.

 API endpoints